Ecommerce warranty support guide

 Thank you,

-Use this when coverage is not available but you can still provide a clear next step without sounding dismissive.
+[store name]Use this when coverage is not available but you can still give a clear next step without sounding dismissive.

-Warranty claim reply checklist
+Warranty reply checklist

-• check the order record, purchase date, product category, warranty window, and any manufacturer terms
+- Check the order record, purchase date, product category, warranty window, and any manufacturer terms.

-• ask for photos, video, serial number, product label, or troubleshooting details only when needed
+- Ask for photos, video, serial number, product label, or troubleshooting details only when needed.

-• state approved next steps, timeframes, exclusions, and customer actions clearly after the review
+- State approved next steps, timeframes, exclusions, and customer actions clearly after the review.

-• save evidence and internal notes so the same claim is not re-reviewed from scratch later
+- Save evidence and internal notes so the same claim is not re-reviewed from scratch later.

 Phrases to avoid

-• “Your warranty replacement is approved.” before checking coverage and evidence.
+- “Your warranty replacement is approved.” before checking coverage and evidence.

-• “This is always covered.” when product type, use, exclusions, or purchase date may matter.
+- “This is always covered.” when product type, use, exclusions, or purchase date may matter.

-• “We will refund you today.” when warranty review, return eligibility, or marketplace rules still apply.
+- “We will refund you today.” when warranty review, return eligibility, or marketplace rules still apply.

-• “There is nothing we can do.” without explaining the policy-based next available option.
+- “There is nothing we can do.” without explaining the policy-based next available option.

 A safer alternative is: “Thank you for contacting us.
-We will review your order details, reported issue, and applicable warranty terms, then confirm the next available step under our policy.”
+We will review your order details, reported issue, evidence, and applicable warranty terms, then confirm the next available step under our policy.”